isomerpages/isomerpages-govtech/media/technews/_posts/2016-09-09-corppass-what-you-need-to-know.md

 ---
-layout: post
-title:  "CorpPass: What you need to know"
+title: 'CorpPass: What you need to know'
-permalink: "/media/technews/corppass-what-you-need-to-know"
+permalink: /media/technews/corppass-what-you-need-to-know
 category: technews
-image: "/images/technews/corppass-what-you-need-to-know-part-1.png"
+image: /images/technews/corppass-what-you-need-to-know-part-1.png

 ---

 ![corppass: what you need to know](/images/technews/corppass-what-you-need-to-know-part-1.png)